-Distance measurements in column TOF_1..TOF_4 (time of flight) expressed in per 4.5mm units
+Distance measurements in column $TOF_1..TOF_4$ (time of flight) expressed in per 4.5mm units The 3D flight path of the ball is plotted in the columns marked X Y Z in mm

-The 3D flight path of the ball is plotted in the columns marked X Y Z in mm
+The 3D hight path of the ball is plotted in the columns marked X Y Z in mr

 The UWB measurements are recorded in columns marked Xu Yu Zu in mm, measured at a 50Hz update rate.
-For match-balls this update rate is set to 150Hz.
+For match-balls this update rate is set to 175Hz.